paezha/University-AI-Panel/README.md

-care, finance, human resources, insurance, “and beyond” by “automating customer self-service, accelerating response times on an increasing number of tasks as well as providing greater accuracy, enhanced routing and intelligent context gathering” ({IBM} 2023); according to Allerin[^6], AI-powered self-driving cars would reduce accidents, car ownership, pollution and noise, and would automate logistics and make parking tickets obsolete (Joshi 2022; Garsten 2024).
+care, finance, human resources, insurance, “and beyond” by “automating customer self-service, accelerating response times on an increasing number of tasks as well as providing greater accuracy, enhanced routing and intelligent context gathering” (IBM 2023); according to Allerin[^7], AI-powered self-driving cars would reduce accidents, car ownership, pollution and noise, and would automate logistics and make parking tickets obsolete (Joshi 2022; Garsten 2024).
 In mental health care, chatbots could complement human therapists “via comprehensive data access and \[analysis of\] behavioral patterns” to “mimic practitioner questions and subsequently make recommendations based on a user’s inputs” (Silva and Henderson 2023).